Americans snap to attention on virus as big events canceled - KVIA

 The Oval Office address was an abrupt shift in tone from a president who has repeatedly sought to downplay the severity of the threat, telling people: “It will go away, just stay calm.”

-Many Americans shared a similar mindset in recent weeks, but the events of Wednesday changed the mood.
+Many Americans shared a mindset similar to Trump’s in recent weeks, but the events of Wednesday changed the mood.

 Koloud ‘Kay’ Tarapolsi of the Seattle suburb of Redmond learned that two of her children will have to be kept home from school because their district closed for two weeks starting Thursday.
 Their Girl Scout activities including cookie-selling have already been curtailed.